MaterializeInc/materialize/doc/user/content/sql/create-index.md

 The in-memory sizes of indexes are proportional to the current size of the source or view they represent.
 The actual amount of memory required depends on several details related to the rate of compaction and the representation of the types of data in the source or view.
-We are working on a feature to let you see the size each index consumes {{% gh 1532 %}}.

 Creating an index may also force the first materialization of a view, which may cause Materialize to install a dataflow to determine and maintain the results of